LucasDelfino92/morrowindsharp/overhauls.md

 - Clean with TESTool and tes3cmd.

 **Clean Atmospheric Delights.esp** is dirty and requires cleaning.
 - Clean with TESTool and tes3cmd.

-**COI.esp** is dirty and requires cleaning.
-- Clean with TESTool and tes3cmd.

 **frostmoth_repaired_v0_31.esp** is dirty and requires cleaning.